KMI-KPZ/Generic_Backend/CodeStyle.md

   - `postgres`: Contains the database(s) for the postgres container
   - `redis`: Contains snapshots of redis

-The `code_General` folder is the main application with mostly generic code usable by all (future) web-apps.
+The `code_General` folder is the one with mostly generic code usable by all (future) web-apps.
+In the file `main/settings/base.py`, the `INSTALLED_APPS` array must contain the paths of the other apps like `code_General` and those developed by you to be usable in django.

 ## File structure
 Every file should start with a header like this: